 Community Characteristics—Indicators of community characteristics that might influence the food environment, such as: demographic composition; income and poverty; population loss; metro-nonmetro status; natural amenities; and recreation and fitness centers.

-The Atlas currently includes over 211 indicators of the food environment.
+The Atlas currently includes more than 280 indicators of the food environment.
 The year and geographic level of the indicators vary to better accommodate data from a variety of sources.
 Some indicators are at the county level while others are at the State or regional level.
 The most recent county-level data are used whenever possible.

 See Data Access and Documentation Downloads for a complete list of indicators, definitions, and data sources.

-Create maps showing the variation in a single indicator across the United States; for example, variation in the prevalence of obesity or access to grocery stores across U.S. counties;
+Create maps showing the variation in a single indicator across the United States; for example, number of farmers' markets or access to grocery stores across U.S. counties;

 View all of the county-level indicators for a selected county;